charanjose16/quick-assist-microservices/README.md

 ## Complete Project Overview

-Your project is structured as a microservices architecture, utilizing Spring Boot for the backend and Angular for the frontend.
+This project is structured as a microservices architecture, utilizing Spring Boot for the backend and Angular for the frontend.
 This architecture allows for scalability, maintainability, and separation of concerns.
 Below is a detailed breakdown of each component.

 ### 1. **Microservices Overview**